Denver Empirical Justice Institute Spring 2017 Speaker Series

 6:15 p.m. – 7:15 p.m.
 Reception (John E. Moye Faculty Library, Room 412)

 Registration is $25.00.
 The price includes a parking pass, the lecture and reception.
-One (1) general CLE credit is pending for this event.
+Approved for two (2) general CLE credits.

 Click here to register.

 On March 1, David Yokum came to DEJI to discuss how emerging experimental techniques can give us new insights into how juries decide cases.
 Yokum was an original member of the White House’s Social and Behavior Sciences Team (SBST) and he now directs the The Lab @ DC, a scientific team within the Executive Office of the Mayor of the District of Columbia Government.
 Yokum continues to do jury research and has published a number of articles studying jury bias, jury instructions and novel ways to make jury decision making match the goals of the judicial system.

 THE ART AND SCIENCE OF JURY PERSUASION WAS A HIT!

 DEJI hosted its first half-day conference on February 24, 2016 – The Art and Science of Jury Persuasion.
 Some of the nation’s best lawyers presented to a packed room (approximately 100 attendees) regarding jury focus groups and jury selection.
 In addition, Professors John Campbell and Bernard Chao (co-directors of DEJI), along with Christopher Robertson (University of Arizona), demonstrated how empirical studies can inform individual trial strategy as well as state and national rules regarding evidence, jury selection and more.